TheRyjo/theryjo.github.io/posts/3-fingermap.md

 ---
-title: Monkeytype - Fingermap
+title: Fingermap
 date: 2023-11-16
 tags: ['web app','open source']
 ---

-A few months ago, I made my first-ever open source contribution.
+__A few months ago__, I made my first-ever open source contribution.

 This admission may surprise, even shock, as I've worked in industry across a variety of stacks for over a decade.